Reach Out and Read, Northeast

 • Everyone who conducts well child visits will have to take a one-time, CME-accredited online training.

-• Twice a year we will ask you to report on how many children you saw, their demographics, and how many books you gave them.
+• Sites report twice a year on how many children they saw, what their demographics were, and how many books they received.

-• At least annually we will check in with you to be sure that you have enough books and provide any technical assistance you may need.
+• At least annually we will check in to be sure you have enough books and provide any needed help.

 A Man Reading Book with His Baby